User37som/https-github.com-dordnung-Stammwiki/Install-stamm.md

 		}
 	}

+And so on.

 ## Configure the database

 You can use **SQLite or MySQL** to save the database stuff.
 If you use SQLite, than you don't have to do anything on the database file.

-If you use mysql than create a `stamm_sql` entry in the `addons/sourcemod/config/database.cfg` file:
+If you use MySQL than create a `stamm_sql` entry in the `addons/sourcemod/config/database.cfg` file:

 	"stamm_sql"
 	{